katlasik/jurate/README.md

 )
 ```

-If you want to customize how enum is loaded you can provide your own instance of `ConfigDecoder`:
+If you want to customize loading of enum you can provide your own instance of `ConfigDecoder`:

 ```scala
 given ConfigDecoder[Environment] = new ConfigDecoder[Environment]: